 We want you to be happy with your experience of doing business with Harrison Design.
 If we made an error we'll make it right, no questions - just get in touch via email.
 If you've ordered the wrong part or otherwise change your mind, we'll issue a refund within 30 days of purchase, so long as the part is in uninstalled, unmodified, original condition and in original packaging.
 If packaging is missing, damaged, dirty or otherwise requires repackaging a 10% restocking fee will be assesed.
 All returns must be accompanied by a copy of the original invoice.

-Refunds will be issued less shipping costs and if there is no defect with the part being returned, a credit card processing fee may be deducted from your refund if the original purchase was by credit card.
-Please email john@HarrisonCustom.com for return authorization instructions.
+Refunds will be issued for the original cost from your invoice, less shipping costs and if there is no defect with the part being returned, a credit card processing fee may be deducted from your refund if the original purchase was by credit card.
+If you are making an exchange, shipping back to you will be charged.
+Please email john@HarrisonCustom.com for return authorization instructions.”

 We at Harrison Design want you to be satisfied with your merchandise and we enjoy a great reputation of working with our customers to achieve that goal.
 However, there are a couple of things that need to be said due to the fact that we carry products from other manufacturers, primarily as a service to our customers.

 If you have a complaint or problem with a product made by Tripp Research, Trijicon or Dawson Precision, you need to go to those companies for warranty assistance.
 We at Harrison Design have no ability to handle warranty claims for them.
 We'll be glad to help you with advise or information, but we cannot resolve warranty problems for those companies.
 They are great suppliers, or I wouldn't deal with them and I have every confidence they will stand behind their product and work with you to resolve your problem.